jack1232/wgpu07/README.md

-# Rust *wgpu* Graphics Programming: Step-By-Step (6)
+# Rust *wgpu* Graphics Programming: Step-By-Step (7)
-## Create a Colorful Square Using GUP buffer
+## Create a Cube with Distinct Face Colors

 This is the source code for sixth video of the YouTube series on step-by-step Rust *wgpu* graphics programming.

-This sample *wgpu* app creates a colorful square using GPU buffer.
+This sample *wgpu* app creates a 3D cube with distinct face colors.
 The output from this app is shown in the following image.

 ![wgpu05](src/images/image01.png)